 - 1 pound white chocolate, (vanilla almond bark), melted

 - In a large bowl mix together cereal and marshmallows.
 Set aside.

-- Mix peanut butter or Biscoff spread with white chocolate until smooth.
+- Mix peanut butter with white chocolate until smooth.
 Pour over cereal.
 Gently mix until everything is well coated.

 - Let set for 2 hours or until chocolate is set up.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.